borvelt/sweet-bundler/README.md

 Here we have three type of webpack confgurations *dev*, *dist*, *web*
 - dev

-  webpack configurations for development mode, it have hot module reloading.
+  webpack configurations for development mode, it has hot module reloading.

 - web